The Therapist (film)

 The Therapist is a 2021 Nigerian drama film directed by Kayode Kasum.
 The film stars Rita Dominic, Michelle Dede, Toyin Abraham in the lead roles.
 The film was released on 26 March 2021.

 Synopsis

 The story is based on a woman who has lost the happiness in her life after getting married and eventually obtains divorce from her abusive husband.
-She then offers voluntary help to other women in the society who also seek to obtain divorce from their abusive disloyal unfaithful husbands.
+She then offers voluntary help to other women in the society who also seek to obtain divorce from their abusive, disloyal and unfaithful husbands.